Temporally Identity-Aware SSD with Attentional LSTM: Abstract

 \section{Abstract}

-Temporal object detection has attracted significant attention, but most popular detection methods can not leverage the rich temporal information in videos.
-Very recently, many different algorithms have been developed for video detection task, but real-time online approaches are frequently deficient.
-In this paper, based on attention mechanism and convolutional long short-term memory (ConvLSTM), we propose a temporal signal-shot detector (TSSD) for real-world detection.
-Distinct from previous methods, we take aim at temporally integrating pyramidal feature hierarchy using ConvLSTM, and design a novel structure including a low-level temporal unit as well as a high-level one (HL-TU) for multi-scale feature maps.
-Moreover, we develop a creative temporal analysis unit, namely, attentional ConvLSTM (AC-LSTM), in which a temporal attention module is specially tailored for background suppression and scale suppression while a ConvLSTM integrates attention-aware features through time.
-An association loss is designed for temporal coherence.
-Besides, online tubelet analysis (OTA) is exploited for identification.
-Finally, our method is evaluated on ImageNet VID dataset and 2DMOT15 dataset.
+Temporal object detection has attracted significant attention, but most popular detection methods cannot leverage rich temporal information in videos.
+Very recently, many algorithms have been developed for video detection task, yet very few approaches can achieve \emph{real-time online} object detection in videos.
+In this paper, based on attention mechanism and convolutional long short-term memory (ConvLSTM), we propose a temporal single-shot detector (TSSD) for real-world detection.
+Distinct from previous methods, we take aim at temporally integrating pyramidal feature hierarchy using ConvLSTM, and design a novel structure including a low-level temporal unit as well as a high-level one (LH-TU) for multi-scale feature maps.
+Moreover, we develop a creative temporal analysis unit, namely, attentional ConvLSTM (AC-LSTM), in which a temporal attention mechanism is specially tailored for background suppression and scale suppression while a ConvLSTM integrates attention-aware features across time.
+An association loss and a multi-step training are designed for temporal coherence.
+Besides, an online tubelet analysis (OTA) is exploited for identification.
+Our framework is evaluated on ImageNet VID dataset and 2DMOT15 dataset.
 Extensive comparisons on the detection and tracking capability validate the superiority of the proposed approach.
-Consequently, the developed TSSD-OTA is fairly faster and achieves an overall competitive performance in terms of detection and tracking.
-The source code will be made available.
+Consequently, the developed TSSD-OTA achieves a fast speed and an overall competitive performance in terms of detection and tracking.
+Finally, a real-world maneuver is conducted for underwater object grasping.
+The source code is publicly available at \url{https://github.com/SeanChenxy/TSSD-OTA}.